AlgebraicJulia/Catlab.jl/docs/src/devdocs/style.md

 The second way is lower\_snake\_case.
 In lower\_snake\_case, each word is lowercase, and then joined together with underscores.
 The use of uppercase acronyms in lower\_snake\_case is tolerable, but not preferred.

-Occasionally, it is also acceptable to join lowercase words together without underscores, i.e. `setindex!` instead of `set_index!`; judgement about readability and consistency should be used when making the decision to use underscores or not.
+Occasionally, it is also acceptable to join lowercase words together without underscores, e.g., `setindex!` instead of `set_index!`; judgement about readability and consistency should be used when making the decision to use underscores or not.

 Here are some example of names that are not consistent with the AlgebraicJulia style.